---

 Let's walk through the essential steps to encrypt a SQLite database in your Capacitor application.

-Generating the encryption key
+### Generating the encryption key[¶](#generating-the-encryption-key "Permanent link")

 First, you need to generate a secure encryption key.
 This key will be used to encrypt and decrypt the database.
 It is crucial to use a strong, unique key for each database instance.
 You have several options for generating this key: